 - Do you or a family member have accessibility issues at your current residence?

 Habitat homes are NOT given away for free.
 Each Habitat home is purchased by the future habitat homeowner through an affordable mortgage from Midland County Habitat for Humanity and are expected to make regular monthly mortgage payments.
 Mortgage payments also include taxes and insurance.
+Applicants must earn income

-Willingness to partner - Families and individuals must be able to show they are willing to partner with Habitat by contributing sweat equity hours on the construction of their home and the homes of other families; willing to continue to partner with Habitat after their home is finished through on-time mortgage payments, volunteerism, and home upkeep.
+Families and individuals must be able to show they are willing to partner with Habitat by contributing sweat equity hours on the construction of their home and the homes of other families; willing to continue to partner with Habitat after their home is finished through on-time mortgage payments, volunteerism, and home upkeep.
 In addition, the homebuyers must also be willing to attend home buyer education classes and work with the Homeowner Services Manger to provide qualifying paperwork and information.

 Additionally, applicants must be a legal U.S. Resident and a resident of Midland County for one year prior to application.